Skip to content

 If it’s for a practical purpose such as storage, this stage in the process will be pretty straightforward.
 However, if you’re designing a new workspace area, you can explore new interior ideas and create something that will really set your office off.
 New colours, vibrant accessories and furniture can all create an entirely new vibe and give your existing workspace a new lease of life.

-Mezzanine floor solutions by Advanced Commercial Interiors
+Office Mezzanine Floor Installation by Advanced Commercial Interiors

 If you’re thinking of installing a mezzanine in your workspace and would like some further advice on how to get started, we’d be happy to help.
 Call us on 0115 939 7572, visit our contact page or have a look through our mezzanine floor service.
 We offer flooring across the UK, covering areas such as Nottingham, Birmingham and Derby.